jterrazz/42-hypertube/README.md

 ## Implementation

 ### Backend
-REST API made with NodeJS, Koa and MongoDB.
-We use `typescript` and `nodemon` for hot reloading.
+REST compliant API using:
+- `NodeJS` with the framework `koa`.
+    - ES6 syntax
+    - `typescript`
+    - `nodemon` for hot reloading the development environment
+- MongoDB

 Useful links:
 - Design ...